Spy Fox in Dry Cereal

 |Big Pig||Sir, please stop wasting your time talking to me and go talk to Bea.|

 These are the lines that are supposed to play, with future questions selecting from the other dialogue at random.
-Both issues were fixed in later releases of the game.
+One of those issues were fixed in the UK and later releases of the game respectively.

 |Big Pig||Uh-oh, I'm getting hungry again.|